Kspaeth93/BardMusic/README.md

 **Hotbar Action Setup**

-An image of the hotbar action setup required to use Bard Music correctly is shown below.
-The bottom hotbar represents the '-1' octave, the second hotbar from the bottom represents the '0', or standard, octave and so on.
-From left to right, the hotbar abilities should be bound to the numbers '1' through '0', '-' and '='.
+In order to use Bard Music correctly, Bard perfomance abilities need to be set to specific hotbar slots and special keybindings need to be set up.
+An annotated screen capture of the correct configuration is shown below.

+![Alt](https://i.imgur.com/Y2K43kO.png "Title")

+Hotbar 1 represents the '-1' octave.
+Hotbar 2 represents the '+/-0', or natural, octave.
+Hotbars 3 and 4 represent the '+1' and '+2' octaves respectively.
+Note: The only available note in the '+2' octave is the 'C' pitch.

 There is no modifier key for the bottom hotbar.
 The second hotbar from the bottom is accessible with the 'Ctrl' modifier while the second and third hotbars from the bottom are accessible with the 'Shift' and 'Alt' modifiers respectively.

-![Alt](https://i.imgur.com/Y2K43kO.png "Title")